 Tugela People – Your Partner in eLearning

-Tugela People provide a complete solution for your Learning needs
+Tugela People provides a complete solution for your Learning needs

 Having a Learning Management System (LMS) is just the start.
 An LMS provides you with a platform from which to deliver and manage your companies training programs.
 However, to ensure that the learning delivery is successful, you need to engage your learners through appealing and appropriate content.

-Tugela People provide a complete and extensive eLearning service to assist you in producing bespoke learning material that delivers on your desired outcomes and helps to achieve your company goals.
+Tugela People provides a complete and extensive eLearning service to assist you in producing bespoke learning material that delivers on your desired outcomes and helps to achieve your company goals.

 Post Implementation Support

 Ongoing support for your LMS post-implementation ensures that your online training platform is streamlined and continues to meet your organisational requirements.
-Tugela People provide this as part of our Managed Services offerings.
+Tugela People provides this as part of our Managed Services offerings.

 LMS integration with other key business applications allows you to move data between systems to automate tasks and gain access to integrated reporting.
 It is, therefore, strategic to combine L&D and HR assets to ensure a successful LMS integration with your existing HR systems.

 Integrating your LMS with your HR System will enable you to

 - lower the risk of inaccurate user data,